YuriASN/42/42cursus/born2beroot/README.md

 ## The following goes for **Bonus partitions**.

 1. Manual Partition.<br/>
-	Select disk. "create new empty partition on this device?"
-YES<br/>
+	Select disk -> "create new empty partition on this device?" -> YES<br/>
 	/boot<br/>
 	pri/log<br/>
 	Create a new partition<br/>